christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 If a DOLM is trained across multiple ToM datasets representing different categories, and has robust performance across direct probing, if we find a clear algorithmic process that they implement to solve ToM tasks in a way that heavily relies on the structure of language, does that automatically mean the model isn’t really engaging in ToM, or could it be that this is the way models represent the abstract reasoning that ToM requires?

 Another key question is whether ToM tasks are solvable purely by leveraging syntactic structures and linguistic properties via compositionality.
-If compositionality is exploited by the model to solve ToM, are these just "shortcuts" that "give answers away", or are they core features that DOLMs rely on to perform *and* solve these tasks?
+If functional compotence<sub>[<a href="https://arxiv.org/pdf/2301.06627" title="Mahowald" rel="nofollow">1</a>]</sub> (formal and social reasoning, world knowledge, situation modeling) can be achieved from exploiting linguistic signals that sufficiently represent its compositionality, are these just "shortcuts" that "give answers away", or are they core features that DOLMs rely on to perform *and* solve these tasks?

 Do we have an interpretable algorithm that clearly explains how humans solve ToM tasks that is outside of the scope of combining prior knowledge with observed behaviors and contextual nuances (intentionally ignoring emotions and cultural norms) in the human brain?
 The left language-dominant prefrontal cortex encodes semantic information during speech processing.
 These neural responses are dynamic, reflecting the contextual meanings of words rather than fixed memory representations, which reveals a detailed organization of semantic representations at the cellular level during language comprehension.
-Which shows us that our brains use compositionality<sub>[<a href="https://www.nature.com/articles/s41586-024-07643-2" title="Jamali" rel="nofollow">1</a>]</sub> to process language.
+Which shows us that our brains use compositionality<sub>[<a href="https://www.nature.com/articles/s41586-024-07643-2" title="Jamali" rel="nofollow">2</a>]</sub> to process language.

 There's always the argument of how brittle data can be.
 Even datasets of hundreds of billions of tokens will not cover every word, clause or preposition that may be encountered in the future.
 New, unseen ToM data could always "break" the model—so it would struggle on data it hasn’t been explicitly trained on.